magicpatterns/catalog/README.md

 We strive to be component library agnostic.
 Whether you're using Material UI, Chakra UI, Tailwind, Ant Design, or even your in-house library, Mirrorful hooks right in.

+⚠️ `create-react-app` may warn that you are trying to import from outside the `src` directory.
+We are working on a long-term solution, but for now, we would recommend making a copy of the `.mirrorful` folder in your `src` directory.

 Check out our examples:

 - [Mirrorful 🤝 Chakra UI](https://github.com/Mirrorful/mirrorful/tree/main/examples/with-chakra-ui)